learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 {"name"=>"Sam", "favorite_food"=>"Green Eggs and Ham"}
 ```

 Great!
-This means you've been able to successfully get the data from the form in to the controller, and can now manipulate it any way you want.
+This means you've been able to successfully get the data from the form into the controller, and can now manipulate it any way you want.

 Let's use the key-value pairs in `params` to return the following phrase, using good-old string interpolation: